Melissa Murchison Murray

 Lecturer, Music Theory and Associate Director of Music Recruitment

-Melissa Murchison Murray is a Visiting Lecturer in Music Theory in the Music Division at the Meadows School of the Arts, Southern Methodist University.
+Melissa Murchison Murray is a Lecturer in Music Theory in the Music Division at the Meadows School of the Arts, Southern Methodist University.
 Murray began her teaching career at the age of 13.
-She professes to being incapable of not teaching.
+She professes to be incapable of not teaching.
 (Ask her children for verification.)

-Murray has numerous compositions and arrangements that have been performed by large and small ensembles at the churches and private schools where she has conducted, composed, directed, and performed.
-Warren Benson once described Murray as the “consummate doer.”
-She enjoys all aspects of music-making including performing, conducting, adjudicating, directing musicals , and teaching.
+Murray has numerous compositions and arrangements that have been performed by large and small ensembles at the churches and private schools where she has conducted, composed, directed and performed.
+Composer Warren Benson once described Murray as the “consummate doer.”
+She enjoys all aspects of music-making, including performing, conducting, adjudicating, directing musicals, and teaching.

 Murray, Coordinator of Keyboard Musicianship for the Theory Department, is highly motivated to develop the whole musician, using the keyboard as a strong visual and kinesthetic tool for teaching theory and musicianship skills.
-Keyboard Musicianship is the first draft of her efforts to develop a text for use in the musicianship classroom, specifically employing the piano to gain a thorough understanding of theory and musicianship concepts.
+Keyboard Musicianship, available online, is a text written by Murray for use in the musicianship classroom, specifically employing the piano to gain a thorough understanding of theory and musicianship concepts.

-Murray holds a BM from the University of Oklahoma, a MM from Southern Methodist University.
-Other studies include three years at the Aspen Music School as well as private instruction at the Julliard and Manhattan Schools of Music.
+Murray holds a B.M. from the University of Oklahoma, and a M.M. from Southern Methodist University.
+Other studies include three years at the Aspen Music School as well as private instruction at the Juilliard, Mannes, and Manhattan Schools of Music.
 Her D.M.A.
 (University of North Texas) remains incomplete.

 Lastly, she likes to throw Beanie Babies at her students and make them laugh both at and with her.

 Music Theory, Musicianship, Elementary Keyboard Improvisation, Music Pathways, F.A.C.E.